 Include for backup or restoration only those tables (both Innodb and non-Innodb) whose fully qualified names (in the form of db_name.table_name) match the regular expression REGEXP.
 The regular expression syntax used is the extended form specified in the POSIX 1003.2 standard.
-For example, -include-tables=^mydb\.t[12]\$ matches the tables t1 and t2 in the database mydb.
-On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters.
-Some limitations apply when using the option to select database names or file names that contain special characters (spaces, dashes, periods, etc.); see this description in Appendix A, MySQL Enterprise Backup Limitations for details. mysqlbackup throws an error when the option is used without a regular expression being supplied with it.
+For example, --include-tables=^mydb\.t[12]\$ matches the tables t1 and t2 in the database mydb.
+On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters. mysqlbackup throws an error when the option is used without a regular expression being supplied with it.